 I’m sure I would never say a thing like that to a client.
 Or even a prospective client who’s thinking of going with an Amazing New Online Marketing Tool instead.

-A careful reading of the materials suggests to me that this is an Adwords campaign, and there’s nothing wrong with that.
+A careful reading of the materials suggests to me that this is a Google Ads campaign, and there’s nothing wrong with that.
 But look at that chart!
-This company is asking people to pay large sums of money for a number of visitors in a month that you can easily get on your own every day for free.
-You can get an Adwords campaign on your own, too — not for free, but for much less than that.
+This company is asking people to pay large sums of money for a number of visitors in a month that you can easily get on a good website every day for free.

 This isn’t really funny, though.